 We’ll never turn down a chance to plug emergency preparedness.
 So when the folks at TranBC asked us to help promote The Great British Columbia ShakeOut, we wholeheartedly said, yes!

-As Emergency Management BC’s Social Media Unit, disaster readiness is a subject close to our heart – and one we know will eventually matter to everyone.
+At Emergency Management BC, disaster readiness is a subject close to our heart – and one we know will eventually matter to everyone.
 But getting that message across isn’t easy, which means we spend a lot of time thinking about how to get your attention.

 Our goal is to get British Columbians thinking about their level of preparedness so when a major quake does happen, knowing what to do will be second nature.
 With an average of 1,200 quakes occurring in B.C. each year, it’s only a matter of time before that practice pays off.